 The new team get together in their base at Knowhere inside of a Celestial’s head.
 The Guardians complete a couple of rescue missions as there are holes in time and space that drag spaceships through.
 These sections introduce us to new characters.

-The plot is weirder than previous books; the Guardians are hounded by religious nuts and crazy sci-fi ideas.
+The plot is weirder than previous books; the Guardians are hounded by religious nuts and have adventures with crazy sci-fi ideas.

 Star-Lord is the driving force within the new team.
 He understands that finding out the cause of the holes in time and space will be the best way to avoid disaster.